-If you’re one of the 70% of Americans contemplating a job change, consider these five things first.
-Our expert Jeff Tucker explains.
+If you’re contemplating a job change, consider these five things first.

-If you’re one of the many Americans who’s recently made a switch or is weighing a job offer, what do you need to do before (or shortly after) making the change?
-In my experience, here are five boxes to check:
+If you have recently made a switch to a new job or you’re weighing an offer, what do you need to do before (or shortly after) making the change?
+Here are five boxes to check:

 If the timing of your offer is flexible, you might think about short-term financial milestones you can reach on your way out.
 That might include waiting until you receive a bonus.
 Some companies require employees to work for a certain amount of time before benefits such as 401(k) matching actually vests.
 So, if you’re close to your 401(k) being vestable, you might be able to wait in order to claim those benefits.